andruhon/gaunt-sloth-assistant/README.md

 > Note, however, is that project guidelines are going to be used from current directory if they exist and simple install dir prompt is going to be used if nothing found.

 Configuration can be created with `gsloth init [vendor]` command.
-Currently, anthropic, groq, deepseek, openai, google-genai and vertexai can be configured with `gsloth init [vendor]`.
+Currently, anthropic, groq, deepseek, openai, google-genai, vertexai and xai can be configured with `gsloth init [vendor]`.
 For OpenAI-compatible providers like Inception, use `gsloth init openai` and modify the configuration.

 More detailed information on configuration can be found in [CONFIGURATION.md](./docs/CONFIGURATION.md)